opendocsg/opendoc-supreme-court-judgements/2012_SGHCR_15/report.md

+---
+title: >-
+  The Ministry of Rural Development, Fishery, Craft, Industry and Environment of the Union of
+subtitle: "[2012] SGHCR 15 / 27\_September\_2012"
+tags:
+  - Civil Procedure
+  - Security for Costs
+layout: single
+---
 # The Ministry of Rural Development, Fishery, Craft, Industry and Environment of the Union of

 # Comoros v Chan Leng Leng and another